jessicalagure/redirect-sample/README.md

-# Express Sample
+# Maestro Sample

-This is a sample Express project to be deployed with [Cloud 66](https://cloud66.com).
+This is a sample Maestro project to be deployed with [Cloud 66](https://cloud66.com).